-I’ve little bit of an aversion to installing new software on my computer.
-Especially if I only want to try something out, something that I won’t use very often or if I don’t really trust to source.
+I have a little bit of an aversion to installing new software on my computer.
+Especially if I only want to try something out, something that I won’t use very often, or if I don’t really trust the source.
 There Docker comes in handy.
-I usually just spwan up a container, install the software, play around a little and then throw it away again.
+I usually just spawn up a container, install the software, play around a little, and then throw it away again.

 I did the same today when I wanted to try out Hugo.
 The process looked like this:

 First, we set up a folder that we’ll share with the Docker container.
 In that way, we can edit files locally on the host computer but also access them within the container.
 I just call the directory

 Next, we need to spawn up a new Docker container.
 I usually use the

 ubuntu:latest image because I’m quite familiar with Ubuntu.

 docker run -v $PWD/data:/home/data -p 1313:1313 -it ubuntu:latest /bin/bash

 -v $PWD/data:/home/data: Mounts the local

 ./datafolder of the host system with